 “Make sure that you have the right insurance before you decline the damage waiver,” says Logan.
 “You want to save those $20 a day, but a lot of credit cards look the same.
 Did you use right one when you booked the rental?
 If you have year-round coverage on your own insurance, you can rest easy.”

-If you’re not sure whether or not your auto insurance includes physical damage coverage for a rental car, feel free to call the auto insurance experts at Mitch.
+If you’re not sure whether or not your auto insurance includes physical damage coverage for a rental car, feel free to call the auto insurance brokers at Mitch.